Ghost Rider: Road to Damnation: Plot

 A demon by the name of Kazaan found a way to bring hell to the world.
-Ghost Rider has been trapped in hell for two years where every night, he rides from one of hell to the other towards the gates, should he ever reach them he will be free.
-However every single night, the worst demons in hell chase him to the gates and tear him apart, to be put back together in the morning and repeat the torment again.
+Ghost Rider has been trapped in hell for two years where every night, he rides from one side of hell to the other towards the gates, which are slowly inching closed.
+Should he ever reach the Gates of Hell and pass through them, he will be free.
+However, every single night, the worst demons in hell chase him to the gates and tear him apart, to be put back together in the morning and repeat the torment again.
 One night he meets an angel named Malachi.
 Malachi tells Ghost Rider that if he can stop Kazaan, he will be free from hell.
 Ghost Rider also has to beat an archangel named Ruth and a demon named Hoss to Kazaan.
 He eventually teams up with Hoss to beat Ruth.
 In the end, Kazaan is sent back to hell.

 Malachi tells Ghost Rider that he lied, and no one can ever truly escape the pit.
 Malachi is suddenly attacked; his wings being ripped off thereby made mortal by Ruth.
 Though the Ghost Rider succeeded in his mission, and cannot be set free from hell, he is told, "Ya gotta take your pleasure where ya can."
 The Ghost Rider returns to his punishment of racing to the gates every night, however, he now drags Malachi in chains behind his motorcycle to be forever tortured with him.